kaladaOpuiyo/terraform-kops/README.md

 ## **TODO**

-- ~~BUG: If prevent cluster destroy from running when a command other than destroy is requested~~ DONE
+- ~~BUG: If prevent cluster destroy from running when a command other than destroy is requested~~ Seems to be fixed will continue to observer behavior

 - Complete Networking Abstraction from Auto-Gen Terraform code.
 - Test Updating remaining parameters
 - ~~Added Makefile :)~~